dceoy/jader-phv-adhoc/main.md

 Methods
 -------

+##### Study Design

+This study comprises two phases of analyses for drug-ADE associations on spontaneous ADE reports.
+The first phase is a frequency analysis based on Fisher's exact test, the second phase is a multivariate analysis using a mixed effects logistic regression model.

 ##### Data Source

 Japanese ADE report data, JADER was acquired from the website of Pharmaceuticals and Medical Devices Agency (PMDA).
-We used data published in April 2015 which contain 338,224 cases.
+We used the dataset published in May 2015 which contain 345,715 unique cases.
-In these cases, 165,779 unique cases were analyzed, which were reported from 2010 to 2014 and had available records about age and sex.
+Of these, cases which were reported from January 2010 to December 2014 and had available records about age and sex were analyzed.

-For classification of ADEs in JADER, the Japanese version of MedDRA, MedDRA/J was used.
+ADEs in JADER were coded as Preferred Terms (PTs) in the Japanese version of the Medical Dictionary for Regulatory Activities (MedDRA/J).

-We constructed a relational database based on JADER and MedDRA/J for analysis using SQLite3.
+For data analysis, we constructed a relational database (RDB) containing the JADER dataset and MedDRA/J version 18.0.
+As RDB management system, SQLite version 3.8.5 was used.

 ##### Data Analysis

-This study is designed as a disproportionality analysis based on logistic regression model of spontaneous ADE reports.

-In the first screening, all the cases were analyzed using fixed effects model and ADEs associated with incretin-based drug were extracted.
+The PTs of ADEs were classified by MedDRA High Level Terms (HLTs), all combinations between drug (generic) names and HLTs were extracted.
+Fisher's exact tests were performed by the all drug-HLT combinations.
+Combinations where a two-sided p-value was less than 0.01 and an odds ratio (OR) was greater than 1 were handled as significant associations.

+About the HLTs significantly associated with incretin-based drugs, mixed effects logistic regressions for occurrence of each HLT were performed.
+Mixed effects model contains random effects besides traditional fixed effects.

-This model includes use of incretin-based drug, concomitant suspected drug, history of the event, age and sex as predictor variables, and occurrence of each ADEs as an outcome variable.
+In this study, the model treats use of DPP-4 inhibitors, use of GLP-1 agonists, hyperglycemia, concomitant suspected drug, age and sex as fixed effects, and reporting date as a random effect.

-\[
-  \ln(\frac{ p }{ 1 - p })  = \alpha + \beta_1 x_1 + \beta_2 x_2
-\]

-In the second screening, the cases treated with hypoglycemic drug were analyzed using the same model as that in the previous screening.

-In the final analysis, the cases treated with hypoglycemic drug were analyzed using the mixed effects model which has reporting quarter as a random effect besides the fixed effects.

-    <-  formula

-We analyzed the data and created all figures in the R Environment for Statistical Computing (nn).
+All data analyses were performed on the environment of R version 3.2.1 [].

-For the mixed effects model, We used Stan (nn), a Hamiltonian Monte Carlo sampler.
+For mixed effects logistic regression, glmmML package version 1.0 were used [].
-Results are based on 5,000 samples each from eight chains, after 5,000 adaptation steps in each.
-Convergence was assessed by both trace plots and the R-hat Gelman and Rubin statistic.

-We analyzed the data using both uninformative priors, as well as weakly informative variance priors, without any substantive change in inferences.

-    Analysis.
-We used multilevel logistic regressions to analyze our binary outcome variable: whether or not participants selected the 1/1 payoff distribution in the CSG and PG or the 2/2 payoff in FAM1.
-We center participants’ age (PA) to create an age parameter CA, and we create a second age parameter by squaring CA:
-    CA =.PA−dmean of PAT_=dSD of PAT
-    CA2 =f.PA −dmean of PAT_=dSD of PATg2:

-    We analyzed the data in the R Environment for Statistical Computing (46).
-We fit the models using Stan (47), a Hamiltonian Monte Carlo sampler.
-Results are based on 5,000 samples each from four chains, after 5,000 adaptation steps in each.
-Convergence was assessed by both trace plots and the R-hat Gelman and Rubin statistic.
-Model code was generated and DIC calculated using glmer2stan (48), a convenience package for Rstan.
-We analyzed the data using both uninformative (flat) priors, as well as weakly informative variance priors, without any substantive change in inferences.

-    何のためのベイズか
-    モデルとそのパラメータ
-    事前分布の適切性

     方法[methods]
     研究デザイン[study design] 4 研究デザインの重要な要素を論文のはじめの[early]部分で示す。